 What will my accommodations and meals be like?

 Eco-volunteers will stay at STC’s John H. Phipps Tortuguero Biological Field Station, located in a tropical rainforest setting, and just steps from the black sand beach.
 Modern plumbing, indoor showers, and potable water allow for a rustic yet comfortable stay.
 Meals, prepared Caribbean-style by a local cook, are served three times a day.

 There are three types of accommodations available:

-$ Rustic, dorm-style living, includes 3 sets of bunk beds and community bathrooms.
+$ Rustic, dorm-style living, includes 3 bunk beds with up to 6 people per room and community bathrooms.

-1) Submit the Online Registration Form or call STC at 352-373-6441 for initial registration, confirmation of dates, and contact number for travel information.
+1) Submit the Online Registration Form for initial registration, confirmation of dates, and contact number for travel information.